 This £x is an important figure – find your finance contact and look up what it is.
 For the rest of this article, I will call this the 50% figure.

 In a traditional HP contract, you pay the same amount every month for a set number of years.
-Here you will have paid the 50% figure after you have made half the monthly payments, or earlier if you paid a deposit.
+Here you will have paid the 50% figure after you have made half the monthly payments.

 In a PCP contract, the lump sum payable at the end is included in the total amount payable under this agreement.
 As a result, you won’t have paid the 50% figure until you are a lot more than halfway through the contract.